Professional/Short course Applied Science Communication: Online and Media Writing

 A student-centred approach will be taken throughout this online module, and while the module will cover key principles in science writing, it will allow you to focus on forms of writing and audiences you are particularly interested in writing for.
 The content and assessments will also be applicable to different international contexts.

-At the end of the module, you will be able to critically evaluate what makes for good science writing and adapt their writing to different types of output and different audiences as well as having an understating of the opportunities the current science writing ecosystem presents.
+Upon successful completion of this module, you will be able to critically evaluate what makes for good science writing and adapt their writing to different types of output and different audiences as well as having an understating of the opportunities the current science writing ecosystem presents.

-Over the course of the module, you will consider how to identify a story in scientific research, key writing structures, how to adapt your writing for different audiences, considerations when writing about risk or statistics, getting your writing noticed online using social media and other means, writing an effective press release and considerations when writing about different fields of science.
+Over the course of this level 7 (Masters level) module, you will consider how to identify a story in scientific research, key writing structures, how to adapt your writing for different audiences, considerations when writing about risk or statistics, getting your writing noticed online using social media and other means, writing an effective press release and considerations when writing about different fields of science.

 The module will be taught across 10 weeks of online content (including two private study weeks), comprising

 - self-directed learning activities (including designated reading),

 - asynchronous feedback opportunities and/or live interactive seminars.

 In addition, you will be expected to develop advanced knowledge in one or more aspects of course content through independent reading and reflexive practice.